wp-plugins/php-code-widget/readme.txt

 All PHP code must be enclosed in the standard <?php and ?> tags for it to be recognized.

+WARNING: Upgrading to 2.0 from 1.2 will cause loss of your existing widgets.
+Copy the code you have in them elsewhere first, then recreate your widgets afterwards.

 == Installation ==

 1. Upload `execphp.php` to the `/wp-content/plugins/` directory